brndnmtthws/brndn-io/content/posts/if-you-care-about-privacy/index.md

 ## Regulatory Progress

-Privacy regulations have evolved significantly in recent years.
 The EU's General Data Protection Regulation (GDPR) and California's Consumer Privacy Act (CCPA) give consumers more rights over their data.
-While enforcement remains imperfect, these regulations have forced companies to be more transparent about data collection and provide mechanisms for users to request data deletion.
+Companies now have to at least offer the usual data export and deletion request machinery, even if plenty of them make it more annoying than it should be.

 You can exercise these rights by periodically requesting your data from major services and asking them to delete information they don't need to provide their service.